B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 The following are allowed between <span style="color:yellowgreen">**8:00 PM - 8:00 AM**</span>:
 - Robbing people or vehicles
 - Taking hostages or kidnapping citizens
+- Opening fire based on previous roleplay or a very well-founded reason.

+The following are allowed between outside the city areas<span style="color:yellowgreen">**00:00 - 24:00**</span>:
-- Opening fire based on previous roleplay
+- Opening fire based on previous roleplay or a very well-founded reason (Example: You are being pursued by the police and want to set up an ambush, these secluded roads can be used for such actions.)

 The following are allowed between <span style="color:yellowgreen">**8:01 AM - 7:59 PM**</span>:
 - The regulation of <a href="#7.3">#7.3 Illegalities in Public Areas</a> applies<br><br>